Dasharo/docs/docs/variants/dell_optiplex/faq.md

 It should be safe for debugging and recovery purposes.
 CPU after ~1min will reach temperature limits and will shutdown the platform.

-## CPU was replace & warm reset required loop
+## CPU was replaced & warm reset required loop

 If serial console logs contain: